 Author: Herb K. Mast

-Herb Mast is President of COHESION, inc and is devoted to helping Car Dealers engage their ultimate potential and get better results by doing things with greater intentionality in the areas of leadership, teamwork, and organizational health.
-Additional insights and practical solutions are available on Herb’s blog at www.HealthyDEALER.com.
+Herb Mast is CEO of HealthyDEALER.
+As an executive coach he enables Dealers to achieve more of their potential through greater intentionality in the areas of leadership, culture, communication, teamwork, and organizational health.
+Additional insights, articles, and practical solutions are available at www.HealthyDEALER.com